 He said the most he’s hiked with his classmates was 10 miles a day on the Pacific Crest Trail.

 Griffin’s family doesn’t do much exploring in the backcountry, he said, and for other kids like him it’s a great chance to learn about nature.

-Most trips are supervised by teachers and education aides, but parents are encouraged to come along on many outings, especially those involving younger students.
+Most trips are supervised by teachers and education aides only, but parents are encouraged to come along to many, especially those involving the younger students.
 Parents are also encouraged to volunteer as much as possible with the school.

 Gyarmathy said each outdoor activity is closely related to a topic the students are studying in class.
-In addition, the school has a different schoolwide unit of study each year that is broken down for the different grade levels.
+Additionally, the school has a different schoolwide unit of study each year that is broken down for the different grade levels.

 She said one year it was rivers and water.

 “So, the kindergartners were maybe just learning about what sinks and floats,” she said.
 “The eighth-graders were researching the water flow levels of a river and how the seasons impact that and how does a drought year impact that, and then they actually do a multi-day trip to the Rogue River studying those things and bringing their research and seeing if it matches up.”

 She said in addition to academic studies, students learn about preparedness and survival skills.

 “We want them outside even on days like today,” Gyarmathy said pointing at the rain tapping the window of her office.

 Kindergartners may learn about what types of clothes to wear, she said, and the eighth-graders may learn how to prepare a meal in the wind and rain.